syncfusion-content/javascript-docs/js/Diagram/Services.md

 ####Response Text: Empty

-## Binding Connectors Data
+## Get Connector Data

 ### Description

-Fetch and bind the records from database to connectors.
+Fetch the collection of records from database and further it will be used to generate the connectors.

 ### URL
 [http://js.syncfusion.com/demos/ejservices/api/JSDiagram/GetConnectorData](http://js.syncfusion.com/demos/ejservices/api/JSDiagram/GetConnectorData)